astropy/astropy-tutorials/tutorials/UVES/UVES.rst

 * Strictly speaking, the image shown is not quite the right scale because the ``extent`` keyword gives the edges of the image shown, while ``x`` and ``delta_p`` contain the bin mid-points.
-* Use a grey scale instead of color to save publication charges.
+* Use a gray scale instead of color to save publication charges.
 * Add labels to the axis.

 The following code addresses these points::